 Note - the actual use of Tuning Meister is much smoother than these videos can show, as the frame rate is quite a bit slower.
 This shows 16 frames a second, which captures 5 pixels per frame.
 The original draws at 80 pixels per second.

-You will have to wait for the video to load completely before playing it - this may take some time with a dial-up connection.
+You will have to wait for the video to load completely before playing it - this may take some time with a slow connection.

 We can easily see the melody move up and down against the lines for the swaras.